Josh Sargent Profile

 |Birthplace||O’Fallon, Missouri, USA|

-Josh Sargent is an American forward who plays for Werder Bremen and the USA national team.
+Josh Sargent is an American forward who plays for Norwich City in the Premier League and the USA national team.

 Sargent was an international youth prodigy, becoming the first American to feature for U-17, U-20 and men's national team camps in the same calendar year.